wilmixjemin8/DOTWEB3.0Part3/README.md

 [Used  in windows type   os]..

-JDOLLAR2.0- Shortform of  Business  = (JDOLLAR2.0--(I-B-M-S-M-W-O-F-WD-JWP-AB-JN-JW-JS)).
+DOTWEB3.0- Shortform of  Business  = (DOTWEB3.0--(I-B-M-S-M-W-O-F-WD-JWP-AB-JN-JW-JS)).

-This  is  the   technology   list  which  is    used   with  Jdollar(JDOLLAR2.0-)  domains or   Jdollar(JDOLLAR2.0-)  14 modules
+This  is  the   technology   list  which  is    used   with  DOTWEB(DOTWEB3.0-)  domains or   DOTWEB(DOTWEB3.0-)  14 modules

-A)  JDOLLAR2.0-Insurance  with  IMF  Framework  with  OAKJAVA7 with wnosql db
+A)  DOTWEB3.0-Insurance  with  IMF  Framework  with  OAKJAVA7 with wnosql db

-b)  JDOLLAR2.0-BANKING  with  CH$ Technology and  Jdollarpart2 with  wnosql db
+b)  DOTWEB3.0-BANKING  with  CH$ Technology and  DOTWEBpart2 with  wnosql db

-c)  JDOLLAR2.0-MARKETING  with  JDollar(JDOLLAR2.0-) part2 with  wnosql db
+c)  DOTWEB3.0-MARKETING  with  DOTWEB(DOTWEB3.0-) part2 with  wnosql db

-d)  JDOLLAR2.0- SECURITY  with  NJDOLLAR  and  SLING  technology with  wnosqldb
+d)  DOTWEB3.0- SECURITY  with  NDOTWEB  and  SLING  technology with  wnosqldb

-e)  JDOLLAR2.0-  with  JDollar-JSTAR(encryption) and  JDollar -CWP WEBDESIGN (JDOLLAR WEBDESIGNS p.l)  with  mysql db
+e)  DOTWEB3.0-  with  DOTWEB-JSTAR(encryption) and  DOTWEB -CWP WEBDESIGN (DOTWEB WEBDESIGNS p.l)  with  mysql db

-f)  JDOLLAR2.0--WEBSERVICES  - with  Jdollar(JDOLLAR2.0-) part1  and  JDollar(JDOLLAR2.0-) part2  modules
+f)  DOTWEB3.0--WEBSERVICES  - with  DOTWEB(DOTWEB3.0-) part1  and  DOTWEB(DOTWEB3.0-) part2  modules

-g)  JDOLLAR2.0-OTHER - with  NSTAR  or  RDOTNET  modules and  SLING technology  and  JDOLLAR2.0-Part2 with wnosql db
+g)  DOTWEB3.0-OTHER - with  NSTAR  or  RDOTNET  modules and  SLING technology  and  DOTWEB3.0-Part2 with wnosql db

-h) JDOLLAR2.0- Finance  -  with  CH$  ,  SLING Technology  with  wnosql db
+h) DOTWEB3.0- Finance  -  with  CH$  ,  SLING Technology  with  wnosql db

-i) JDOLLAR2.0- Military  ->  JDOLLAR2.0- Part2 with  wnosqldb
+i) DOTWEB3.0- Military  ->  DOTWEB3.0- Part2 with  wnosqldb

-j) JDOLLAR2.0- JWP  => with  CH$  for  biometric,  reservation ,etc. wnosql db
+j) DOTWEB3.0- JWP  => with  CH$  for  biometric,  reservation ,etc. wnosql db

-k)  JDOLLAR2.0-ADVANCEDBUSINESS  -> ALL JDOLLAR2.0-  11 Domains  Interaction  with  DOTWEB  and  ADollar p.l  Advanced Business.
+k)  DOTWEB3.0-ADVANCEDBUSINESS  -> ALL DOTWEB3.0-  11 Domains  Interaction  with  DOTWEB  and  ADollar p.l  Advanced Business.

-l)   JDOLLAR2.0--NJDOLLAR-Finance  with Advanced Business  ->  Used  only  with  NJDOLLAR with  wnosql db
+l)   DOTWEB3.0--NDOTWEB-Finance  with Advanced Business  ->  Used  only  with  NDOTWEB with  wnosql db

-m)  JDOLLAR2.0--WEBC  =>  USed  with  WEBC  -Simulation, hospital  mgt. with wnosql db
+m)  DOTWEB3.0--WEBC  =>  USed  with  WEBC  -Simulation, hospital  mgt. with wnosql db

-n) JDOLLAR2.0--JSHELL =>  used   with  projects  like  Govt with  wdbajdollar  db
+n) DOTWEB3.0--JSHELL =>  used   with  projects  like  Govt with  wdbaDOTWEB  db